aws/aws-cdk-rfcs/text/0031-integ-testing.md

 ### What are we launching today?

-> What exactly are we launching?
-Is this a new feature in an existing module?
-A
+We are launch a new AWS CDK module, named `apptest`, that enables customers to write integration tests as part of their CDK app, and execute them on their developer machines or on a CI server as part of their continuous deployment.

-> new module?
-A whole framework?
-A change in the CLI?
+These integration tests

 ### Why should I use this feature?

 > Describe use cases that are addressed by this feature.

-### Why are all my app-test snapshots sometimes invalidated when I upgrade to a newer CDK version?
+### Why are all my apptest snapshots sometimes invalidated when I upgrade to a newer CDK version?

 This usually happens when your CDK app depends on an asset that is bundled as part of the AWS CDK.
 Learn more about [assets].